Old Testament: Kings

 Approximately 28 references

 Son and successor of Rehoboam as king of Judah (c.
 913–910 BC).
 Despite his brief reign, he won a significant battle against Jeroboam of Israel, appealing to God's covenant with David (2 Chronicles 13).
-The books of Kings and Chronicles differ in their assessment of his character: Kings says he walked in the sins of his father (1 Kings 15:3), while Chronicles highlights his faithful speech before battle.
-Also the name of several other OT figures, including a son of Jeroboam I who died young (1 Kings 14:1) and a priestly division (Nehemiah 12:4; Luke 1:5).
-The reference count includes all bearers of this name.
+Kings and Chronicles assess him differently: Kings says he walked in the sins of his father (1 Kings 15:3), while Chronicles emphasizes his faithful speech before battle.
+The name was shared by several other figures — among them a son of Jeroboam I who died young (1 Kings 14:1) and a priestly division (Nehemiah 12:4; Luke 1:5) — and the reference count reflects all bearers.

 Key references: 1 Chronicles 2:24, 1 Chronicles 3:10, 1 Chronicles 6:13, 1 Chronicles 7:8, 1 Chronicles 24:10, 1 Kings 14:1, 1 Samuel 8:2, 2 Chronicles 11:20, 2 Chronicles 11:22, 2 Chronicles 12:16 (and 17 more)